The Last Laugh (1924 film): Production

 Director F. W. Murnau was at the height of his film career in Germany and had high ambitions for his first film with UFA.
 He stated that "All our efforts must be directed towards abstracting everything that isn't the true domain of the cinema.
 Everything that is trivial and acquired from other sources, all the tricks, devices and cliches inherited from the stage and from books."
 Murnau called screenwriter Carl Mayer someone who worked in "the true domain of the cinema" and agreed to make Der letzte Mann after Mayer and film director Lupu Pick fought and Pick left the film.
 The film famously uses no intertitles, which had previously been done by Mayer and Pick on Scherben and Sylvester several years earlier, as well as by director Arthur Robison in the film Schatten in 1923.

 The film was shot entirely at the UFA Studios.
 Murnau and cinematographer Karl Freund used elaborate camera movements for the film, a technique later called "entfesselte Kamera" (unchained camera).
 In one scene a camera was strapped to Freund's chest as he rode a bicycle into an elevator and onto the street below.
 In another scene a camera is sent down a wire from a window to the street below, and later reversed in editing.
 French filmmaker Marcel Carné later said that "The camera...glides, rises, zooms or weaves where the story takes it.
 It is no longer fixed, but takes part in the action and becomes a character in the drama."
 Years later Karl Freund dismissed Murnau's contributions to the films that they made together, claiming that Murnau had no interest in lighting and never looked through the camera, and that "Carl Mayer used to take much more interest than he did in framing."
 The film's set designers Robert Herlth and Walter Röhrig denied this statement and defended Murnau.
 Murnau described the film's cinematography as being "on account of the way... [objects] were placed or photographed, their image is a visual drama.
 In their relationship with other objects or with the characters, they are units in the symphony of the film."

 Murnau noted that the story was absurd on the grounds that "everyone knows that a washroom attendant makes more than a doorman."
 The signs in the film are written in an imaginary language that Alfred Hitchcock took as Esperanto.

 There were three different versions of the film, for German, American and international audiences.
+While European markets retained the meaning of the original German title (The Last Man) on its initial release, the English-speaking countries opted for the more optimistic Laugh title.